pantheon-systems/documentation/source/_docs/redis.md

 Redis provides an alternative caching backend, taking that work off the database, which is vital for scaling to a larger number of logged-in users.
 It also provides a number of other nice features for developers looking to use it to manage queues, or do custom caching of their own.

 ## Enable Redis
-All plans except for a Basic plan can use Redis.
-Redis is available to Sandbox site plans for developmental purposes, but Redis will not be available going live on a Basic plan.
+All plans except for the Basic plan can use Redis.
+Sandbox site plans can enable and use Redis for developmental purposes, but if the site plan is upgraded to Basic, the feature will be disabled.

 | Plans         | Redis Support <a rel="popover" data-proofer-ignore data-toggle="tooltip" data-html="true" data-content="Available across all environments, including Multidevs."><em class="fa fa-info-circle"></em></a> |
 | ------------- | -------------------------------------- |